SaNOtize NONS is a nitric oxide nasal spray that releases a small dose of nitric oxide and is designed to kill viruses in the upper airways.

 It doesn’t just block viruses but actually kills them.

-Nitric Oxide is known for its antimicrobial qualities and SaNOtize's product has a practical way to deliver it as a liquid, while the Nitric Oxide is form only upon administration when all liquid ingredients are mixed.
+Nitric Oxide is known for its antimicrobial qualities and SaNOtize's product has a practical way to deliver it as a liquid, while Nitric Oxide is formed only upon administration when all liquid ingredients are mixed.

 Mechanism of Action

 The ENOVID® Nasal Spray Device provides a mechanical and chemical barrier within the nasal cavity to protect against viruses.